bnjmnrsh/searchlights/readme.md

 ## Browser Support

 `searchlights.js` will test the browser on instantiation adding the class `mix-blend-mode`.
-If the browser doesn't report support, the scrip will exit silently.
+If the browser doesn't report support, the script will exit silently.

 > Note: Safari has partial support, and will return true, though some modes not supported, including: hue, saturation, color, and luminosity